garrandall/popular-music-data/tracks/weekend-love-queen-latifah.md

 When we are together, I sit and I wonder
 If this love is gonna last forever
 Well then I think and I start remember
-That we are just a...
+That we are just a

 Weekend love